zeraphie/quest-board.io/README.md

 ## Phase 2
 - **Groups**
-  - [ ] The lead can set whether the group is discoverable
+  - [ ] The leader can set whether the group is discoverable
     - [ ] A discoverable group can be searched for by any user
+  - [ ] The leader can make other people the lead of the group
+  - [ ] Discord integration
+    - [ ] Generate invite link
+    - [ ] See whose online
 - **Extended User Profile**
   - [ ] A user can add the games they play
     - [ ] A user can add the characters they play to a game